ianrastall/text-utils/books/ada/book-ada-02.md

 ```

 **Real-World Impact**: NASA's Mars Climate Orbiter mission failure (1999) was
-caused by a unit conversion error between metric and imperial units in a
+traced to a unit conversion mismatch between metric and imperial forces in a
 ground-control component written in C/C++.
-Without distinct unit types, the
-bug went undetected until after integration.
-Ada's approach—forcing developers
+The root cause involved a chain of
+systems-engineering lapses, yet the absence of type-level unit distinctions
+made the defect easier to introduce and harder to detect before launch.
+Ada's
-to create distinct types for different units—would have required an explicit
+approach—forcing developers to create distinct types for different units—would
+have required an explicit conversion and provided another opportunity to catch
-conversion and flagged the mismatch early.
-Dynamic languages like Python can
+the mismatch.
+Dynamic languages like Python can now be augmented with optional
-now be augmented with optional static analysis tools (e.g., `mypy` or
+static analysis tools (e.g., `mypy` or `pydantic`) to catch similar
-`pydantic`) to catch similar inconsistencies, but that safety net depends on
+inconsistencies, but that safety net depends on discipline, whereas Ada bakes
-discipline, whereas Ada bakes it into the core language model:
+it into the core language model:

 ```ada
 type Metric_Force is new Float;